n1cklarosa/EasyWordpressDockerComposeEnvironment/readme.md

 #### Importing a .sql file using the Command Line

-Example command using local mysql install (ie - not using a docker installtion of mysql)
+Example command using local mysql install (ie - not using a docker installation of mysql)

 ```/path/to/mysql -h 127.0.0.1 -u wordpress_user -p wordpress_dv < data.sql```

-#### Importing a .sql file using the Command Line

-Exporting the database

-#### Finding docker container ID
+#### Finding Docker Container ID

 To find the ID of your container, run the following command